-The Bank follows a Balanced Scorecard approach for measuring individual performance at Senior levels.
+The Bank follows a Balanced Scorecard approach for measuring performance at Senior levels.
 The Balanced scorecard parameters for individuals are cascaded from the Bank's Balanced Scorecard.
 The Management Committee or the Nomination and Remuneration Committee reviews the achievements against the set of parameters which determines the performance of the individuals.
 For all other employees, performance appraisals are conducted annually and initiated by the employee with self-appraisal.
 The immediate supervisor reviews the appraisal ratings in a joint consultation meeting with the employee and assigns the performance rating.
 The final ratings are discussed by a Moderation Committee comprising of senior officials of the Bank.
 Both relative and absolute individual performances are considered for the moderation process.
-Individual fixed pay increases, variable pay and ESOPs are linked to the final performance ratings.
-In addition, the fixed pay increase is also influenced by an employee's position in the salary range.
+Individual fixed pay increases, variable pay and ESOPs are linked to the final performance ratings...